 Australia Travel Tips – 10 Reasons Why You Should Visit

-No matter which coast you visit, whether that be the beautiful long stretch of Queensland, or the humid Northern Territory, you won’t have to travel far before you hit one of our beautiful beaches.
-I’m sure you’ve seen some of the more well-known beaches on TV or over the internet, at some point.
-Bondi Beach in New South Wales is one of Australia’s most famous beaches, and highly popular amongst both locals and tourists.
-Surfers Paradise in Queensland is another that I’m certain you’ve heard of.
+I’m sure you have seen some of our most famous beaches on TV or all over the internet at some point.
+Bondi Beach in New South Wales is one of Australia’s most well-known beaches, and is super popular amongst both locals and tourists.
+Surfers Paradise in Queensland is another beach that I’m certain you’ve heard of.

-As I mentioned earlier, Russell and I grew up in Adelaide, South Australia.
-We were lucky enough to be within half an hour of some of Adelaide’s most gorgeous stretches of coast, including Glenelg and Semaphore.
-Both of these beaches are well worth a visit, and although they can get very busy during summer, I highly recommend spending a few hours exploring these beachside towns.
-There are a ton of shops and restaurants to keep you busy, when you’re not strolling along the sand or soaking up the sun in the ocean.
+Like I mentioned earlier, Russell and I grew up Adelaide, South Australia.
+We are lucky enough to be within a thirty minute drive from some of Adelaide’s most gorgeous stretches of coast, including Glenelg Beach and Semaphore Beach.
+Both of these beaches are well worth a visit, and although they can get busy during summer, I highly recommend spending a few hours exploring these towns.
+There are a ton of shops and restaurants to keep you busy when you aren’t strolling along the sand or soaking up the sun.

-We recently spent 10 days in Queensland, and was lucky enough to be a stone’s throw away from Mooloolaba Beach on the Sunshine Coast, and Surfers Paradise on the Gold Coast.
-Both of our hotels had incredible views of the ocean, and each day, I was thankful to live in such a beautiful country!
+We recently spend ten days in Queensland, and was lucky enough to be a stone’s throw away from both Mooloolaba Beach on the Sunshine Coast and Surfers Paradise on the Gold Coast.
+Our hotel in Surfers Paradise had an incredible beachfront view, which made me thankful each day to live in such a beautiful country.

-Like anywhere in the world, you’ll come across rude people who woke up on the wrong side of the bed.
-But generally, Australians are a very laid back bunch of people.
-It’s probably all those snags on the barbie we eat, hey?
-Australians are very friendly, and will almost always go out of their way to help.
-I’ve found this to be especially true in the middle of no-where.
-Seems that with less to keep people entertained, the friendlier they are.
-Go figure!
+Just like everywhere else in the world, you will occasionally come across some less than friendly people who woke up on the wrong side of the bed.
+But generally speaking, Australians are a very laid back bunch of people.
+We are very friendly and will almost always go out of our way to help.

 South Australia’s Wine Regions